jdziura/hackarena/README.md

         - **ticksToRegen** (optional): The number of ticks until the player's next action can occur (e.g., reloading).
 - **map**: The `Map` struct, representing the current state of the game world, including tiles, zones, and visibility.

-You can modify mentioned files and create more files in the `src/bot` directory or `src/data` directory which will be copied to the same dir as compiled program on docker.
-Modifying of any other files is not recommended, as this may prevent us from running your bot during the competition.

-Feel free to extend the functionality of the `GameState` struct or any other structs as you see fit.
-Just make sure it works :)

-You can also add any libraries you want.
-Check vcpkg and add them to `vcpkg.json`, if not from vcpkg you can configure them yourself.

 ## Running the Bot

 You can run this wrapper in two different ways: locally using CLion (recommended) or Visual Studio or using Docker.